 One of the best ways to get into a Facebook account is to use an authorized device.
 It’s very possible you don’t even know a device is authorized and that’s okay.
 When you log in to Facebook for the first time from a new device, browser or application, it asks if it can remember it.
 This question ensures that you will not need a login code when you log in again from this authorized device.

 If you find yourself in a scenario where you don’t have access to your code generator, this is a great and relatively unknown way to log in to your account.
-If you have a device, app or browser where you haven’t logged in to Facebook in some time, try it and make sure to select the option to “Save Browser” so you remain logged in in the future.
+If you have a device, app or browser you haven’t used to logged in to Facebook in some time, try it and make sure to select the option to “Save Browser” so that you remain logged in in the future.

 When you set up your two-factor authentication, you have a chance to receive a set of recovery codes.
 These recovery codes can be an invaluable way to get into your account should you not be able to use your code generator.
 To set up recovery codes: